 All Line Managers are responsible for ensuring that the Data Protection Policy is implemented and adhered to within their department.

-All employees are responsible for adhering to the Data Protection Policy and related documentation.
+All officers, Police staff and volunteers are responsible for adhering to the Data Protection Policy and related documentation.
 They will receive instruction, direction and updates regarding the policy from:

 Information Assurance Board